 Taking a fish out of the ocean and putting it into a closed system, such as a home aquarium, greatly reduces a fish's ability to flee or hide from predation.
 At the same time, it also increases the competition for whatever food is available.

-The chart above will give you an idea of which fish can and can not "normally" exist together in a closed space.
+The chart below will give you an idea of which fish can and can not "normally" exist together in a closed space.
 In many cases it also indicates which will coexist with a certain amount of caution.
 Nothing is guaranteed.
 There will always be exceptions to any generalization, but the chart will give you a place to start when you are trying to figure out what will work in your aquarium.

 Why Aren't These Fish Compatible?